 Prior to Initiation of Icosapent Ethyl Capsules

-- The daily dose of Icosapent Ethyl Capsules is 4 grams per day taken as:
+- The daily dose of Icosapent Ethyl Capsules are 4 grams per day taken as either:

 - Advise patients to swallow Icosapent Ethyl Capsules whole.
 Do not break open, crush, dissolve, or chew Icosapent Ethyl Capsules.

 - 0.5 gram transparent natural colored oval shaped soft-gelatin capsules imprinted with “R657” in white ink on one side.

 Icosapent Ethyl Capsules are contraindicated in patients with known hypersensitivity (e.g., anaphylactic reaction) to icosapent ethyl or any of its components.